yegor256/takes/README.md

 )
 ```

-The link will be add to the XML page like this:
+The link will be added to the XML page like this:

 ```xml
 <page>